Things to do in Flores

 Flores Wae Rebo

-Wae Rebo is the one place that I really wanted to visit on my last trip but due to timing, we had to bypass this amazing place UNESCO village.
+Wae Rebo is the place I wanted to visit on my last trip, but we had to bypass this fantastic place, which is also a UNESCO village.
+Sadly, due to timing, we had to bypass the visit here.

-It is actually one of the most beautifully preserved traditional Manggarai villages with amazing circular cone-shaped homes and located in a hilly area.
+It is one of the most beautifully preserved traditional Manggarai villages with unique circular cone-shaped homes and is located in a hilly area.

-To get here, you need to trek for about three hours to the highlands before reaching Wae Rebo village.
-For culture and heritage fans, this is probably one of the main highlights of things to do in Flores.
+To get here, trek for about three hours to the highlands before reaching Wae Rebo village.
+For culture and heritage fans, this is one of the main highlights of things to do in Flores.

 11. Explore Bajawa